Characters with arbitrary, improbable words as their Only One Name

 - The Witchfinder Army in Good Omens employs a long list of these.
 Justified in that none of them actually exist and are merely Line-of-Sight Names written on the payroll by Witchfinder General Shadwell, who is not known for his creativity, in order to get more pay then the Witchfinder Army's real 2-person roster warrants.

-- The Maunts (Nuns) in Literature/Wicked take names based on their proffesion in the Mauntery: Sister Doctor, Sister Apothecary, Sister Hammer, Sister Cupboard, Sister Cook, Sister Condiment(?), Sister Grave.
+- The Maunts (Nuns) in Wicked take names based on their proffesion in the Mauntery: Sister Doctor, Sister Apothecary, Sister Hammer, Sister Cupboard, Sister Cook, Sister Condiment(?), Sister Grave.

 - Mr. Bean.